|Huron Fringe Birding Festival Schedule of Events Posted||Jan 15, 2017|

 Welcome To Friends of MacGregor Point

 MacGregor Point Provincial Park is one of the most overlooked natural wonders along the Lake Huron shoreline.
-This forested provincial park offers the traveller experiences to remember.
+This forested provincial park offers the traveller countless experiences to remember.
 MacGregor Point is located 5 kilometres south of Port Elgin off Highway 21.

 MacGregor Point is part of a natural forested corridor that extends along the shore of Lake Huron.
-This 1366 hectare parcel of land consists of wetlands, former beach ridges, sand dune and forest communities.
+This 1366 hectare parcel of land consists of wetlands, former beach ridges, sand dunes, and forest ecosystems.
 It is a haven to over 105 migratory birds, nesting warblers and songbirds.
 This varied forest habitat has helped some southern species such as the Red-bellied Woodpecker, Blue-gray Gnatcatcher and Carolina Wren extend their range northward.